 2018 Grant Cycle

-The Partners in the Outdoors Grants are distributed by Colorado Parks and Recreation Association.
+The Partners in the Outdoors Conference is a platform for conversation and planning, professional development and workshops to strengthen the statewide efforts of all partners involved.
 All partner organizations that attend the 2018 Annual Partners in the Outdoors Conference will be eligible to apply for the 2018 grant cycle.
+The application process will be open through May 18, 2018.

-As a flagship feature to the Partners Conference, we designate these funding opportunities solely for attendees.
+As a flagship feature to the Partners Conference, we will prioritize these unique funding opportunities to conference attendees.
 We want to support what you do every day!
 Eligibility Requirements:

-Projects should address elements of the following areas:
+Projects should address elements of the following areas derived from the Statewide Comprehensive Outdoor Recreation Plan (SCORP):

 - Have matching funds (in-kind and/or dollar for dollar)